September is mesothelioma awareness month, with the actual mesothelioma awareness day falling on Sunday, the 26th.

-One of the best things you can do to show support on mesothelioma awareness day for those who have been diagnosed is to educate yourself about the disease.
-Since this is a rare form of cancer, with a long latency period in which tumors develop, it is even more important to spread the word about this illness.
-Detecting cancer during its earliest stages is crucial for successful treatment outcomes and extending life expectancy.
+Since this is a rare form of cancer with a long latency period, it is even more important to spread the word about this illness.
+Detecting cancer during its earliest stages is crucial for successful treatment outcomes.

-The Mesothelioma Guide also offers free wristbands to people who have been diagnosed with mesothelioma and their family members.
-The awareness wristbands are a great way to show support all year round for those suffering from mesothelioma.
+The Mesothelioma Guide also offers free wristbands to people diagnosed with mesothelioma and their family members.
+The awareness wristbands are a great way to show support all year.

-Another important aspect of showing support for mesothelioma victims is taking action to prevent more people from contracting the disease.
-The best way to do this is to sign Ban Asbestos petitions like the one promoted by the Asbestos Disease Awareness Organization (ADAO).
-The petition will be sent to congressional representatives who have the power to introduce bills to Congress that will curtail asbestos use in the United States.
+Another important aspect of supporting mesothelioma victims is taking action to prevent more people from contracting the disease.
+The best way to do this is to sign Ban Asbestos petitions.
+These petitions are sent to members of Congress, urging them to pass bills.

-With the cases of mesothelioma on the rise in our rapidly aging population, it is more important than ever to draw as much attention to this disease as possible.
 With more support from people inside and outside of the community and the recognition that while this is a serious illness, it is preventable cancer through a complete ban on asbestos.
-Hopefully, with greater recognition of how serious this disease is, it will lead to more research and the development of treatments, as well as methods of early detection.

 - Take Action During Mesothelioma Awareness Month.
 Asbestos Disease Awareness Organization.
 Retrieved from: http://www.asbestosdiseaseawareness.org/archives/49196.
 Accessed: 9/25/18.